SmartScan — Pegasus, Predator & Graphite Detection via Network Forensics

 Pipeline Steps

 - Authentication — Device authenticates via Auth0 Device Authorization Grant (RFC 8628).
 No passwords stored on device; token refreshed per-session.
-Server validates JWT signature, audience, and expiry.

-- Tunnel establishment — WireGuard GoBackend creates a full-tunnel VPN (0.0.0.0/0 route) using Curve25519 key exchange and ChaCha20-Poly1305 encryption.
-All device traffic routes through the analysis server.
+- Tunnel establishment — Encrypted VPN creates a full-tunnel route (0.0.0.0/0) using Curve25519 key exchange and ChaCha20-Poly1305 encryption.

 - Parallel analysis — 12 engines process the PCAP simultaneously.
 Each engine produces an independent alert set with severity classification.